-All students determined to have an active case of lice will be excluded from school until they receive treatment.
+All students identified as having an active case of lice will be excluded from school until they receive treatment.
 It is the responsibility of the parent/guardian to provide appropriate and adequate treatment for the student and home environment as recommended by their health care professional.
 Readmission to school is determined by the school nurse/administration based upon re-inspection and the effectiveness of treatment.
 Follow up treatment is expected and verified by the school nurse/administration.
-Classroom contacts may be inspected.
+Written documentation is required following day but must report to the clinic with his/her parent and be checked before returning to the classroom.